ProgMEM-CC/miniblox.impact.client.updatedv2/docs/Contributions.md

 ## Contribution Guidelines

-Keep the code modular and lightweight.
+Keep your code modular and lightweight.

-Use clear naming conventions. (this refers to the agreed-upon rules or patterns that developers follow to keep the codebase clean, consistent, and easy to understand.)
+Use clear naming conventions. (this refers to the agreed-upon rules or patterns that devs follow to keep the codebase clean, consistent, and easy to understand.)

-Test **thoroughly** before submitting or ask me to test it for you!
+Test **THROUGHLY** before submitting or ask me to test it for you!

-### 💬 Need any help?
+### 💬  Do you need any further assistance?

-Raise a issue on GitHub (I usually respond to issues on GitHub) or reach out to the Impact Community on Discord via this link here - `https://discord.gg/PwpGemYhJx`
+Please raise a issue on GitHub (I will respond to issues on GitHub) or reach out to the Impact Community on Discord via this link here - `https://discord.gg/PwpGemYhJx`

-This was made by $TheM1ddleM1n$
+Made by $TheM1ddleM1n$